 Circumstances of acquisition:

-Ann Stokes, who loved this property and its theatrical legacy, purchased it shortly after Madame Sherri passed away in 1965.
+Anne Stokes, who loved this property and its theatrical legacy, purchased it shortly after Madame Sherri passed away in 1965.
 Over the next several years, she hosted several concerts and parties, using the foundation and stairway as a stage for elaborate sound and lighting displays.
 She decided to permanently protect the land in 1976, when she donated a conservation easement on 488 acres to the Forest Society.
-Ann Stokes generously donated the full fee ownership of Madame Sherri Forest to the Society for the Protection of NH Forests in February of 1991.
+Anne Stokes generously donated the full fee ownership of Madame Sherri Forest to the Society for the Protection of NH Forests in February of 1991.
 Simultaneously, the Forest Society transferred the original conservation easement to the Nature Conservancy.
 In 2005 Anne donated an additional 25.5 acres that contains the remnants of the castle, the parking lot, and the primary trailhead to the Forest Society.
-Through the generosity of Ann Stokes, the unique community of plants and animals that live at the Madame Sherri Forest will be protected forever, along with the setting for the theatrical legacy and rich colorful history of Madame Sherri.
+Through the generosity of Anne Stokes, the unique community of plants and animals that live at the Madame Sherri Forest will be protected forever, along with the setting for the theatrical legacy and rich colorful history of Madame Sherri.